potoshk/potos-docs/docs/advance/accounts.md

-# UBCOS accounts
+# FISCO BCOS accounts

-## What is UBCOS account?
+## What is FISCO BCOS account?

-An account in Universal BCOS is an entity interacting with the blockchain network.
+An account in FISCO BCOS is an entity interacting with the blockchain network.
 These include initiating transactions, deploying smart contracts, and transferring funds to other accounts, among others.

 ## Account data structure

-Accounts within the Universal BCOS ecosystem are structured with specific fields designed to maintain the integrity and functionality of the network:
+Accounts within the FISCO BCOS ecosystem are structured with specific fields designed to maintain the integrity and functionality of the network:

 - **nonce:** This is a sequential counter that records the number of transactions created by an externally-owned account or  the number of contracts created by a contract account.
 The nonce is crucial for preventing replay attacks, ensuring that each transaction is unique and can only be executed once per account.
 - **balance:** The number of native utility token owned by this address.